Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

 .. figure:: /images/modeling_meshes_properties_vertex-groups_assigning-vertex-group_delete.png
    :align: right

-   Delete a Vertex Group.
+   Delete a vertex group.

-You delete a Vertex Group by first making it the active group (select it in the panel) and then :kbd:`LMB` the *Remove* button (-) at the right Panel border.
+You delete a vertex group by first making it the active group (select it in the panel) and then :kbd:`LMB` the *Remove* button ``-`` at the right panel border.

-Deleting a Vertex Group only deletes the vertex assignments to the Group.
+Deleting a vertex group only deletes the vertex assignments to the group.
 The vertices themselves are not deleted.